How to Prepare for a Recruitment Coordinator Interview

 • Excel or Sheets for tracking reports

-• Zoom or Google Meet for interviews
+• Zoom or Google Meet for virtual interviews

 If you've used any of these, mention them.
 If not, emphasize your ability to learn quickly.